 F visa holders must start out at the school listed on their I-20.
 However, if you become dissatisfied with that school, you can change at any time and for any reason.

-You must, however, have maintained your student status at your original school.
+You must have maintained your student status (not committed any violations of the terms of your visa) at your original school to be eligible for a transfer.
 If, for example, your dissatisfaction got to the point that you dropped out of classes and your status expired or was terminated by your DSO, you will not be allowed to transfer schools until you've applied for and been granted reinstatement.

 The procedures for transferring schools are simple for F-1 students.
 A transfer does not require approval from U.S. Citizenship and Immigration Services (USCIS).
 All the paperwork will be handled by the Designated Student Official (DSO) at your current school, along with the DSO at your new school.

 After you have been accepted by a new school, tell the DSO at your present school of your intent to transfer and provide proof of your admission.
-(You might want to talk to your DSO even before this, to see if she can be of any assistance -- but this is the point at which you absolutely must tell your DSO.)
+(You might want to talk to your DSO even before this, to see if the DSO can be of any assistance—but this is the point at which you absolutely must tell your DSO.)

 No later than 15 days after the program start date on your new I-20, you must contact your new DSO so that he or she can register you in SEVIS.
-This registration must be completed in no later than 30 days after the program start date.
+This registration must be completed no later than 30 days after the program start date.